Parliament

 • Approval of students proposed for Call to the Bar.

-The Treasurer presides over meetings of Parliament or, in his/her absence, the Deputy Treasurer.
+Parliament meets up to five times a year.
+The Treasurer presides over these meetings or, in his/her absence, the Deputy Treasurer.